This blog is a precursor of what you can expect from Sean Feldman’s session at INTEGRATE 2019 USA. You can register for the event ticket from here.

 - And much, much more

 The service goes beyond simple queuing and exhibits all the necessary features commonly found in the enterprise line of business application and systems.
-A system that require decoupling with provided durability and guarantees.
+A system that requires decoupling with provided durability and guarantees.
 Such as transactional guarantee.
 The ability to process an incoming message and dispatch work items as new outgoing messaging in an atomic fashion, where either everything succeeds or gets rolled back.
 Or dealing with poisonous messages that would not prevent the system from continue functioning, while keeping poison messages for any further investigation.
 Also, the ability to broadcast messages, rather than send to specific destinations.
 This feature alone sets ASB apart from ASQ and allows events distribution, decoupling message producers from message consumers.

 This service also comes with a few perks that include message size of 256KB/1MB* and metadata/headers support.
 With two significant offerings, Standard and Premium tier, you’re free to choose performance and throughput.
 With Premium tier the service allows scaling up and down with purchases dedicated processing power known as Messaging Units, offering reliable and guaranteed throughput and latency.
 Support for Disaster Recovery with Geo-DR, HA with Availability Zones, and Virtual Network Service Endpoints are baked into the Premium tier offering a truly premium enterprise messaging service.